 Community Education Volunteers join with professional staff members to assist in educating the community, in a variety of settings, about the benefits of hospice care and other important topics.

-Special Event & Fundraising Volunteers work with the Development Director by assisting RMH with community programs and events that raise funds and community awareness of hospice care.
+Special Event & Fundraising Volunteers work with the Director of Business Development by assisting RMH with community programs and events that raise funds and community awareness of hospice care.